 SSS covers private workers, regardless if they are permanent, temporary, or provisional employees.
 For disabilities, the benefits vary depending if it is a partial or total permanent disability.

 The same applies in the case of death.
 Only the benefit goes to the primary beneficiaries of the deceased.
-Lastly, SSS also covers retirement and maternity benefits.
+Lastly, SSS also covers a member’s retirement benefits, maternity benefits, and minimum monthly pension.

 Check our article on SSS contributions and computations and generating your PRN.